mengdii/indiepublishing/README.md

 ### Data
 independentPublications.csv and independentPublishers.csv:
-The main datasets comprise content summaries of publications and self-introductions of publishers, which were manually collected from the websites of independent publishers, PDF catalogs from independent publishers, and Instagram posts by independent publishers.
+The main datasets comprise content summaries of publications and self-descriptions of publishers, which were manually collected from the websites of independent publishers, PDF catalogs from independent publishers, and Instagram posts by independent publishers.
 The dataset currently contains 1105 publications from 182 publishers.

 ### Methods
-The methods used in this thesis include text analysis, clustering and topic modeling.
+The methods used in this thesis include basic text analysis (frequencies, collocates, kwic), clustering and topic modeling.
 During preprocessing, words in British English are converted to American English (unifySpelling.py).
 For topic modeling, the content summaries of all publications are stored in a .json file, where each publication is in a dictionary (createJson.py).
-Other preprocessing steps for topic modeling include lowercasing, removing stopwords, numbers and punctuations, and tokenizing, which is done in topicModeling.py.
+Other preprocessing steps for topic modeling include lowercasing, tokenizing, removing numbers and punctuations, and removing stopwords, which is done in topicModeling.py.

 wordCloud.py:
 Word frequencies are visualized based on the top 50 frequent words of each region.